ai-boost/awesome-ai-for-science/README.md

 ### 📊 Comprehensive Surveys & Reviews (2024-2025)

 #### AI for Scientific Research
+- [A Survey on AI-assisted Scientific Discovery](https://arxiv.org/abs/2502.05151) (2025.02) - Comprehensive overview of LLMs in scientific research lifecycle from literature search to peer review
 - [AI4Research: A Survey of Artificial Intelligence for Scientific Research](https://arxiv.org/abs/2507.01903) (2025.07) - Systematic taxonomy of AI in research
+- [Artificial Intelligence for Science in Quantum, Atomistic, and Continuum Systems](https://arxiv.org/abs/2307.08423) (2023.07) - Unified technical survey across scientific scales with 63 contributors
 - [From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery](https://arxiv.org/abs/2505.13259) (2025.05) - Three-level taxonomy (Tool, Analyst, Scientist)
 - [From AI for Science to Agentic Science: A Survey on Autonomous Scientific Discovery](https://arxiv.org/abs/2508.14111) (2025.08) - Comprehensive survey on agentic science across life sciences, chemistry, materials, and physics
 - [Agentic AI for Scientific Discovery: A Survey of Progress, Challenges, and Future Directions](https://arxiv.org/abs/2503.08979) (2025.03) - Comprehensive review of AI agents in science